 HTTP and DNS-based validation may take longer, as these processes are fully automated and checks are performed on the side of the Certificate Authority over a certain period of time.

 If validation fails, make sure that the file is uploaded/CNAME is set up correctly and accessible all over the world.

 Once the email is received/file or record is accessible, and the DCV process is completed, your DV (Domain Validation) SSL certificate will be emailed to the administrative contact email address mentioned during the activation.

 As for Organization Validation (OV) and Extended Validation (EV) SSL certificates, DCV should be completed prior to the documents submission.
 The list of the documents required for further validation depending on the type of the certificate will be emailed to you as well.

-You can also find the requirements of Comodo CA for OV and EV certificates validation here.
+You can also find the requirements of Comodo CA (now Sectigo CA) for OV and EV certificates validation here.